mr-kaveh/hd-k8s-security-practices/kyverno-hd-example/ReadMe.md

 In case there is a problem with signing the image while pushing like the following error:
 ###### couldn't add target to targets: could not find necessary signing keys

-then use cosign to sign the image again and then push to Docker Hub
+then use cosign to resign the image again and then push to Docker Hub

 	cosign sign docker.io/mrdavoodi/go-image:v1